About This Chapter

 10. Ave Maria: Lyrics, Meaning & Composer

 Ave Maria is an ancient and important Catholic prayer.
-Learn how it evolved, what it means, and understand why so many composers have created musical settings for it down through the centuries.
+Learn how it evolved and what it means, and understand why so many composers have created musical settings for it down through the centuries.

 11. Cantus Firmus: Definition & Examples